mooss/godefarig/README.md

 - K dereases the size of the primitive
 - L increases the size of the primitive
 - B decreases camera speed and N increases camera speed, but that's pretty anecdotical
+- W decreases the drawing stage
+- X increases the drawing stage

 ## Licence